20 Best East Coast Vacation Spots

 2. Block Island, RI

 Looking for somewhere to kick back, relax, and soak up the scenery?
 Block Island will fit the proverbial bill.
-A laid-back island nearly 12 miles off the southern coast of Rhode Island, this idyllic spot is revered by those who like to take things slow.
+A laid-back isle nearly 12 miles off the southern coast of Rhode Island, this idyllic spot is revered by those who like to take things slow, which makes this one of the best East Coast vacations.

 Trapped in the past, this picturesque island boasts an adorable main town, which serves as a port for the ferry you'll need to board to get here.
 Old Harbor is peppered with quaint historic homes and the most charming Inns.
 The 1661 Inn is one of our faves.